-See You Again became the second video to pass the 2 billion view mark and is one of only ten videos viewed more than 4 billion times.
+See You Again became the second video to pass the 2 billion view mark.

-Whether you watched it or not, there’s no denying that Shape of You is one of the most watched videos of all time.
-It holds records as the third-fastest video to reach a billion views and is the second-fastest to reach 2 billion and 3 billion views as well.
+Whether you watched it or not, there’s no denying that Shape of You is one of the most-watched videos of all time.
+It’s No. 4 on this list, has over 5 billion views, and was the second video to nab 4 billion views.

 Featuring Puerto Rican artists Luis Fonsi and Daddy Yankee, Despacito hit YouTube in January 2017 and racked up more than a billion views in just 97 days — the second-fastest run ever.
 The video went on to become the fastest to garner 2 billion views and the first-ever video to exceed 4 billion, 5 billion, 6 billion, and now 7 billion views.